The following guide covers:

 Founder of DP Tonic

-Develop course objectives and outcomes
+- Review your course objectives and outcomes

 One of the most essential things is keeping your learning objectives as specific as possible.
 Start by defining what you want your learners to know or be able to do by the end of the course.
 For example, if you’re creating a course on marketing, your objectives might include "Analyze and interpret key performance metrics for online campaigns".
 As you know, the idea of having these objectives is to assess whether learners have met them.

 When setting objectives for the course, especially for courses in the education field, you can stick to the requirements set by your country's governments for school standards.
+This can act as a reference for you.
 School programs refer to these guidelines when setting outcomes.
-So, all you have to do is refer to the documentation issued by your country and choose the outcomes related to your course program.

 Jessica Terzakis,